flyteorg/flyte/rsts/deployment/cluster_config/customizable_resources.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Runtime quota allocation constraints can be achieved using ResourceConstraintsSpec.
 It is a contact that a plugin can specify at different project and namespace levels.

-Let’s take an example to understand it.
+Let's take an example to understand it.

 You can set ResourceConstraintsSpec to ``nil`` objects, which means there would be no allocation constraints at the respective project and namespace level.
 When ResourceConstraintsSpec specifies ``nil`` ProjectScopeResourceConstraint, and a non-nil NamespaceScopeResourceConstraint, it suggests no constraints specified at any project or namespace level.